Skip to content

 api-key: <YOUR_CLIENT_API_KEY>

-The API resolves the client from api-key.
-A missing or unknown key returns 401 Unauthorized.
 There is no OAuth/JWT for clients — the api-key is the sole credential.
 Keep it server-side and secret; never expose it in browser or mobile code.

 All endpoints are scoped to your client: you can only read and write your own orders.